Zveaga/Libft/README.md

 |[ft_strtrim](https://github.com/Zveaga/Libft/blob/master/ft_strtrim.c) -> trim a character set from a string|

 ## Remarks
+This was my very first C project, therefore there will be room for improvement and the code might not be the most efficient.
+This library will grow as I will be adding more useful functions here.
-This was my very first introduction to C programming.
-Most of the Libft library functions are already implemented and available to us from the C standard library, so you might ask yourselves why spending all the time to tediously recode them?
+You might ask yourselves why spending all the time to tediously recode these functions?
 That was my question too when I started the project.
 It only became obvious when I completed it.
 Reverse-engineering all these functions taught me about data structures such as arrays and linked lists.
 It also introduced me to basic memory and string manipulation.
-Looking forward to the next challenge!